boid-com/docs.boid.com/docs/transtake.md

 ---
 id: transstake
-title: Transfering stake with tokens
+title: Transferring stake with tokens
 ---
 >**All Contract Actions can be used on different portals and wallets.
 This is just an example on bloks.io**